-- Short names- Most of the brand names of the startups of last few years, the brand names consist of 4 to 6 characters such as, Brex (2017)
+- Short names- Most of the brand names of the startups of the last few years, the brand names consist of 4 to 6 characters such as Brex (2017)

 - Generic words – This is also a naming trend a considerable amount of entrepreneurs selected generic words for their brand name.
-Although these brand names are generic worded they do not represent the core of the business.
+Although these brand names are generically worded, they do not represent the core of the business.
 Our brand name specialists point this out as a special feature.
 For example, Cameo (2017)

 - Updating logos- In modern days, having only a physical store is not enough; online presence is also important.
-Logo is a very important marketing tool in an online store.
+The logo is a very important marketing tool in an online store.
 So our brand name specialists have figured out updating logos as a related trend for startups.
-Popular companies like Toyota, Chanel, Coca Cola and Gucci continuously update their logos and maintain a strong relationship with customers.
+Popular companies like Toyota, Chanel, Coca Cola, and Gucci continuously update their logos and maintain a strong relationship with customers.
 An attractive logo promotes strong brand recognition.

 - Visual brand promoting- It is said people remember what they see 60000 times better than what they read.
-Same goes with your brand name.
-Make sure to add (naturally not forcefully) your logo and brand name whenever you share a photo, post or video.
+The same goes for your brand name.
+Make sure to add (naturally not forcefully) your logo and brand name whenever you share a photo, post, or video.

 - Using social media- most of the businesses in the world are active in social media.
 Social media is a very effective promoting tool for businesses.
-So being active on the social media side is also a brand naming trend.
+So being active on social media sites is also a brand naming trend.

 With the results we extracted from the previous brand naming trends, we developed the universal brand name trend that will never get outdated and secure your online presence among your competitors.